2do2go/rate-limit-mongo/README.md

-* `getClient(callback)` - if `collection` was not passed to the constructor then that method will pass (as second argument) initiated instace of [MongoClient](http://mongodb.github.io/node-mongodb-native/3.3/api/MongoClient.html) to the `callback`, otherwise null will be passed.
+* `getClient(callback)` - if `collection` was not passed to the constructor then that method will pass (as second argument) initiated instace of [MongoClient](http://mongodb.github.io/node-mongodb-native/3.3/api/MongoClient.html) to the `callback`, otherwise `null` will be passed.
 Thus this method provides control over connection iniated by the library to the end user.
+This method is promisified (when `util.promisify` is provided (node.js >= 8)).